It’s a war out there!

 Their system of gathering intelligence, surveillance, patrolling, in the field “combat” with poachers, and crime scene investigation has proven very effective, on a small scale.
 To train more people, secure more equipment, prosecute more poachers and save more rhino your gift of $7 a month can make a big difference for more rhino.

-Greatest Needs to Help Protect Rhino Right Now
+Greatest Needs to Stop Rhino Poaching Right Now

 Discussion to secure additional hi-tech equipment are underway, however current online contributions are going towards purchasing:

 - Night vision goggles